 Net assets with donor restrictions represent amounts received or committed with donor restrictions which have not yet been expended for their designated purpose or amounts restricted for use in future periods.
 These contributions are recorded as net assets with donor restrictions until they are expended for their designated purpose or as the time period lapses.
-When the restrictions on contributions are met in the same period that the contribution is received, the contribution is reported in the accompanying statements of activities and changes in net assets as revenues with donor restrictions and as net assets released from restrictions.
+When the restrictions on contributions are met in the same period that the contribution is received, the contribution is reported in the statements of activities and changes in net assets as revenues with donor restrictions.